NikolayKanchevski/SierraEngine.NET/README.md

 ## 🛠️ Building and Running the Engine

 Clone the repository in your IDE of choice (<i>Visual Studio</i>, <i>Rider</i>, etc.) Now, you will have to run a Python script what will configure the project for you.
-Obviously, this will require your machine to have <a href="https://www.python.org/downloads/">Python 3</a> installed, so make sure you have that.
+Obviously, this will require your machine to have <b><a href="https://www.python.org/downloads/">Python 3</a></b> installed, so make sure you have that.
 Navigate over to the folder where you cloned the repo and run the following command in the command promp or terminal:
 ```bat
 $ python3 Scripts/FirstTime.py
 ```